Ski field scare: Lucky escape after car slides off road

 Reports of a vehicle carrying "multiple passengers" leaving the Central Otago alpine road and sliding down a bank came into emergency services at 5.15pm.

-Fire and Emergency NZ and St John raced to the scene near the popular ski field.
+Fire and Emergency NZ and two St John ambulances raced to the scene near the popular ski field.

 Helicopters were initially thought to be needed but were later stood down.